iljaSL/boot2root/README.md

 ```
 lmezard:G!@M6f4Eatau{sF"
 ```
-So far so good, now I have to figure out for which exact service this credentials are used for.
+So far so good, now I have to figure out for which exact service these credentials are used for.
-Unfortunately those credentials do not work with SSH, but we also have a FTP Service running that we discovered during our enumeration with Nmap, and those credentials to work indeed with FTP!
+Unfortunately those credentials do not work with SSH, but we also have an FTP Service running that we discovered during our enumeration with Nmap, and those credentials to work indeed with FTP!
 We have access to two files while logged in with lmezard, `README` and `fun`.
 Let's get them with the ftp `get` command and check out what's inside.

 README: